yolo-sh/hetzner-cloud-provider/README.md

 - `HCLOUD_REGION`

-Otherwise, the configuration files created by the Hetzner CLI (via `hcloud context create`) will be used.
+If not found, the configuration files created by the Hetzner CLI (via `hcloud context create`) will be used.

 #### --context